Right-to-work law: Free riders

 Opponents, such as Richard Kahlenberg, have argued that a right-to-work law "gives employees the right to be free riders—to benefit from collective bargaining without paying for it."
-Benefits that the dissenting union members receive, despite not paying dues, also include representation during arbitration proceedings.
+Benefits that the dissenting employees receive, despite not paying dues, also include representation during arbitration proceedings.
 In Abood v.
 Detroit BoE, the Supreme Court of the United States permitted public-sector unions to charge non-members agency fees so that employees in the public sector could be required to pay for the costs of representation, even as they opted not to be a member, as long as these fees are not spent on the union's political or ideological agenda.
 This decision was reversed, however, in Janus v.
 AFSCME, with the Supreme Court ruling that such fees violate the First Amendment in the case of public-sector unions, arguing that all bargaining by a public-sector union can be considered political activity.

 Restricted freedom of contract and association

 Opponents argue that right-to-work laws restrict freedom of association, and limit the sorts of agreements that individuals acting collectively can make with their employer by prohibiting workers and employers from agreeing to contracts that include fair share fees.
 They also argue that American law imposes a duty of fair representation on unions, so non-members in right-to-work states can force unions to provide grievance services without compensation that are paid by union members.
-Kahlenberg and Marvit also argue that, at least in efforts to pass a right-to-work law in Michigan, excluding police and firefighter unions—traditionally less hostile to Republicans—from the law caused some to question claims that the law was simply an effort to improve Michigan's businesses climate, not to seek partisan advantage.
+Kahlenberg and Marvit also argue that, at least in efforts to pass a right-to-work law in Michigan, excluding police and firefighter unions—traditionally less hostile to Republicans—from the law caused some to question claims that the law was simply an effort to improve Michigan's business climate, not to seek partisan advantage.

 In December 2012, libertarian writer J. D. Tuccille wrote in Reason: "I consider the restrictions right-to-work laws impose on bargaining between unions and businesses to violate freedom of contract and association. ...
 I'm disappointed that the state has, once again, inserted itself into the marketplace to place its thumb on the scale in the never-ending game of playing business and labor off against one another. ...
 This is not to say that unions are always good.
 It means that, when the state isn't involved, they're private organizations that can offer value to their members."